-You can use Data Studio to visualize and compare dates and times in charts and graphs, and let viewers adjust the report's date range.
+You can use Data Studio to visualize and compare dates and times in charts and graphs, and let users adjust the report's date range.
 You can also use date functions in calculated fields to manipulate and transform date and time data.In this article:

 Date and time data types